Cosmology with galaxy cluster weak lensing: statistical limits and experimental design: Discussion

-In \cite{Salcedo20} we propose an alternative approach to constraining $\sigmalnM$ based on a combination of the projected cluster--galaxy cross-correlation function $w_{\rm cg}(r)$ and the projected galaxy auto-correlation function $w_{\rm gg}(r)$.
+In \cite{Salcedo20}, we propose an alternative approach to constraining $\sigmalnM$ based on a combination of the projected cluster--galaxy cross-correlation function $w_{\rm cg}(r)$ and the projected galaxy auto-correlation function $w_{\rm gg}(r)$.
 For a DES-like survey with a cluster mass threshold of $1\times 10^{14}~\hiMsun$, we forecast an error of $\Delta\sigmalnM \approx 0.1$ in a redshift bin $z = 0.35-0.55$.
 In combination with weak lensing $\Delta\Sigma(r)$ measurement, we forecast a $\sigma_8$ precision of 0.95\% from this redshift bin and 0.81\% when adding a $z = 0.15-0.35$ redshift bin.
 These can be compared to this paper's forecast of 0.26\% for the case of perfectly known $\sigmalnM$ and all redshift bins.
-Compared to this paper's number-count plus $\Delta\Sigma(r)$ approach, the $w_{\rm cg} + w_{\rm gg} + \Delta\Sigma$ analysis proposed in \cite{Salcedo20} is much less sensitive to errors in the cluster space density, and perhaps to the projection systematics discussed below, so it provides a useful complement even if $\sigmalnM$ can be adequately constrained by other means.
+Compared to this paper's number count plus $\Delta\Sigma(r)$ approach, the $w_{\rm cg} + w_{\rm gg} + \Delta\Sigma$ analysis proposed in \cite{Salcedo20} is much less sensitive to errors in the cluster space density, and perhaps to the projection systematics discussed below, so it provides a useful complement even if $\sigmalnM$ can be adequately constrained by other means.
+We also note that $w_{\rm cg}$ and $\DS$ are both affected by the projection effect, and the combination of these three correlation functions could be an effective way for self-calibrating the projection effect.
+We will explore this in future work.

-A second point highlighted by our results is that for source densities higher than the Stage III value $\nsrc \sim 10\ {\rm arcmin}^{-2}$ the gains in $\sigma_8(z)$ precision begin to grow slower than $\sqrt{\nsrc}$.
-This is true even if one considers weak lensing errors alone, and at Stage IV depth the number count uncertainties become comparable to weak lensing uncertainties (Figure~\ref{fig:constraints_surveys_aggregated}).
+A second point highlighted by our results is that for source densities higher than the Stage III value $\nsrc \sim 10\ {\rm arcmin}^{-2}$ the gains in $\sigma_8(z)$ precision begin to grow more slowly than $\sqrt{\nsrc}$.
+This is true even if one considers weak lensing errors alone, and at Stage IV depth, the number count uncertainties become comparable to weak lensing uncertainties (Figure~\ref{fig:constraints_surveys_aggregated}).
 For these reasons, the larger area of a Stage IV wide survey wins over the greater depth of a Stage IV deep survey, if both surveys map clusters down to the same mass threshold and are statistics limited.